 Beyond the utmost bound of human thought.

-In the second section of the first stanza, Ulysses puts light on his past.
-Previously, he along with his peers has fought bravely and gathered experience.
+In the second section of the first stanza, Ulysses considers his past.
+Previously, he along with his peers he fought bravely and experienced a great deal.
 It seems to him that the more he knows the more his hunger for knowledge grows.
 He can see the “Gleams” of the “untravell’d world” before him.
-It makes him remind of the endless sea of knowledge he is fond of.
-It is dull to stop and end this voyage of life when the sea of knowledge constantly calls him to start again.
+It reminds him of the endless sea of knowledge he is fond of.
+He finds the idea of stopping and ending his voyage of life an incredibly dull idea when the sea of knowledge constantly calls him to start again.

-He is well aware of the fact that he is old.
-Yet, in his heart, he knows being old is just a thought of mind.
-So, he is like a “sinking star” that still has its light left in him.
+He is well aware of his age.
+Yet, in his heart, he knows being old is just a mental state.
+He compares himself to a “sinking star” that still has its light left.
 He wants to make use of the light of his soul to seek knowledge that is “Beyond the utmost bound of human thought.”

 This is my son, mine own Telemachus,